jkboualavong/CVFit/CVFit_Rxn.md

 to the 3rd cycle \* Use of the simulation as an objective function to fit to experimental data \* Separate diffusion coefficients for oxidized and reduced species.
 Holding the spatial discretization step constant.
-\* Includes reaction for decomposition of oxidized species
+\* Includes reaction for decomposition of oxidized species.
+If no reaction is desired, the reaction rate can be set to 0.

 # Installation setup